Bertrand-Bichat/awesome-navbars/README.md

 # Rails 5.2

-These files are usefull for my `rails new` template.
+These files are usefull for my custom `rails new` template.

 ## Custom navbar